RanchoDVT/Comp-V5/README.md

     2.0pr4:

-    1. Ability to create folders to SD card (Needs custom SDK)
+    1. Ability to create folders to SD card ❌

     2. Custom motor configs with config file.